-You’ll need to head to the same Univeral garage, however, guests visiting Volcano Bay should follow directional signs for Volcano bay parking.
+You’ll need to head to the same Universal garage.
+However, guests visiting Volcano Bay should follow directional signs for Volcano Bay parking within the garage.
 You’ll then jump on a short shuttle to the water park entrance.

 No, Universal Orlando’s parking rates are daily rates, so you are able to leave and return throughout the day as long as you hold onto your parking receipt for re-entry.

 There are designated areas within the Universal Studios Parking garages that are available to those handicap-accessible guests with a valid placard.

 So, is it worth taking your car to Universal Orlando?

 Unfortunately, parking fees are unavoidable if you are driving yourself to the Universal Orlando property.
 Whether you are paying for parking at the resort, the theme parks, or shuttle service fees, you will likely be stuck paying a fee of some sort.

 The only way to avoid this fee is to travel to Orlando without a vehicle and rely on shuttles, public transport and taxis/ride shares.
 You may also find off-site accommodation that doesn’t charge for parking but offers a shuttle to Universal.

 We hope this guide has provided you with all the information you need about parking at Universal Studios.
 Throughout our many times visiting Universal Studios, we are always looking for ways to save on parking and avoid fees.